Home › Blog › RACI Chart Project Management Guide: Improve Team Coordination & Results

 Number Can be multiple people Ideally, only one person

-How to Create a RACI Matrix
+How to Create an RACI Chart: Step-by-Step Guide

 Creating a RACI matrix isn’t complicated, but like most project management tools, it requires some upfront work to set your team up for success.
-The best part is that once it’s built, you’ve got a clear blueprint that prevents miscommunication, confusion, and bottlenecks.

-Here’s a step-by-step guide on how to create a project management RACI chart –
+Here’s a step-by-step guide on how to create a project management RACI chart:

 Step 1: Identify the Tasks & Activities